-Ready for change?
-Britain's Labour unveils 'radical' manifesto
+'Radical and ambitious': Britain's Labour to unveil election platform

 “Those policies are fully costed, with no tax increases for 95% of taxpayers.”

+Labour could be in a position to form a minority government if Johnson’s Conservatives fall short of an outright majority in parliament and rivals are prepared to support Corbyn as prime minister.

+But to implement their manifesto in full they would likely need an even bigger turnaround in the election race to claim a majority of their own.
+One polling expert described the chances of this as “close to zero” based on current evidence.

-Held after three years of negotiations to leave the European Union, the December election for the first time will show how far Brexit has torn traditional political allegiances apart and will test an electorate increasingly tired of voting.
+Held after three years of negotiations to leave the EU, the December election for the first time will show how far Brexit has torn traditional political allegiances apart and will test an electorate increasingly tired of voting.

 Most polls put the Conservative Party in front, but few are able or willing to predict a victor in the election.